How It Works States Document Types Tools Guides Blog About Create Document - $7.99

 Governing Agency Alabama Circuit Courts

 Alabama usury law is governed by Alabama Circuit Courts.
-The maximum allowable interest rate is 8% (8% maximum by written contract).
-Penalties for exceeding the usury limit include: Forfeiture of all interest; borrower can recover double interest paid.
+The maximum allowable interest rate is 8% (8% by written contract on loans under $2,000; loans of $2,000 or more may bear any rate the parties agree to in writing.
+6% legal rate absent a written contract.).
+Penalties for exceeding the usury limit include: Forfeiture of all interest; interest already paid is deducted from the principal (Ala.
+Code 8-8-12).
 The statute of limitations for enforcing a promissory note in Alabama is 6 years.
 Notarization is not required but recommended.
 Our documents are designed to comply with Alabama law and include all required provisions.

 Frequently Asked Questions